 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), a special enrollment period for health coverage may be available if you lose coverage under certain conditions or when you acquire new dependents by marriage, birth, or adoption.

-If you are declining enrollment for yourself or your dependents (including your spouse) because of other health coverage, you may in the future be able to enroll yourself or your dependents in U-M health coverage, provided that you request enrollment by completing the Group Health Insurance Application for Special Enrollment form and sending the form to SSC Benefits Transactions within 30 days after your other coverage ends.
+If you decline enrollment for yourself or your dependents (including your spouse) because of other health coverage, you may be able to enroll yourself or your dependents in U-M health coverage in the future.
+To request enrollment, complete the Group Health Insurance Application for Special Enrollment form and the Benefits/Enrollment Change Form and send the forms to SSC Benefits Transactions within 30 days after your other coverage ends.
 In addition, if you have a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents, provided that you request enrollment within 30 days after the marriage, birth, adoption, or placement for adoption.

 Questions About Mid-Year Changes?